-Anushri enjoy reading books, especially historical fiction.
+Anushri enjoys reading books, especially historical fiction.
 You will find her doing yoga and staying active.
 She wants to travel more, specifically to natural areas like forests and hills.
-She wants to learn digital art at the near future.
+She wants to learn digital art in the near future.

 Shazmin is on the pre-med track.
 Her hobbies include singing and dancing.
-She teachs private flue and vocal lessons and is the co-director of Deja Vu Dance Team, a hip-hop dance team on campus.
-She is a foodie, and loves to trying new things and cooking.
+She teaches private flute and vocal lessons and is the co-director of Deja Vu Dance Team, a hip-hop dance team on campus.
+She is a foodie, and loves to try new things and cooking.